Comprehensive Eye Exams

 - Other eye-related health concerns or conditions.

-- Patients who have undergone refractive surgery (LASIK, PRK, SMILE) should still have an eye exam every 1-2 years to monitor overall ocular health.
+- History of Eye Surgery or Injury, Including patients who have undergone refractive surgery (LASIK, PRK, SMILE) should still have an eye exam every 1-2 years to monitor overall ocular health.